 EL ZÓCALO

-In its fifth year, El Zócalo has already seen immense growth and impact.
-The Alley is committed to the following long-range action steps.
+Since 2017, El Zócalo has seen immense growth and impact.
+The Alley is committed to the following long-range action steps:

 • Continue to deepen long-term relationships with Houston’s Hispanic community members.